 Enterprise Connect for Office 365 and Exchange (EWS)

 Follow the steps in this process to create an account with the correct permissions to connect your calendar service to the software provider.
-This connection process is hosted by Cronofy and it allows us to gain access to your calendar service and broker that access out to your software provider.
+This connection process is hosted by Cronofy and it allows the Cronofy calendar sync engine to access to your calendar service and, in turn broker that access out to your software provider.

 Step 1: Create a Service Account #